jiripospisil/ashley/README.md

 npm install ashley
 ```

-Note that it makes heavy use of async functions and thus requires a fairly
+Note that it makes a heavy use of async functions and thus requires a fairly
 recent version of Node.js (7.x or newer).
+Depending on the version, you might
+need to pass the `--harmony-async-await` flag.

 # Usage